Academic & Cultural Sharing Scholarship

 How do I appeal if I lose the scholarship?

 - The Center for International Studies will monitor your completion of cultural sharing activities.
 If there is any falsification of information provided on behalf of the student, there will be no option to appeal the loss of your scholarship and the student will be referred to Student Life and Development as this is a violation of the Student Code of Conduct.
+Student may file an appeal for the loss of of activities using the online form.

 After the Appeals Committee makes their decisions, students will be emailed with the appeals decisions.
 Any denied appeals will be discussed with the Director, ISSS and the Associate Vice President, International Affairs for a final decision before students are notified of the decision.